RSE-Cambridge/RSE-Cambridge.github.io/HOWTO.md

 # Publishing pages

-Each page that is to be published on the website should contain (at least) the 5 lines on the top of this file, including the triple dashed line, at the top of the file (if reading this file raw) or shown below.
+Each page that is to be published on the website should contain (at least) the 5 lines on the top of this file (if reading this file raw) or shown below, including the triple dashed line, at the top of the file.
 Web pages should be submitted in the `_pages` directory to prevent clutter, and should be in MarkDown (`.md`) format.